Friedrich L. Bauer: Life

 Bauer earned his Abitur in 1942 and served in the Wehrmacht during World War II, from 1943 to 1945.
-From 1946 to 1950, he studied mathematics and theoretical physics at Ludwig-Maximilians-Universität in Munich.
+From 1946 to 1950, he studied mathematics and theoretical physics at the Ludwig-Maximilians-Universität München.
 Bauer received his Doctor of Philosophy (Ph.D.) under the supervision of Fritz Bopp for his thesis Gruppentheoretische Untersuchungen zur Theorie der Spinwellengleichungen ("Group-theoretic investigations of the theory of spin wave equations") in 1952.
 He completed his habilitation thesis Über quadratisch konvergente Iterationsverfahren zur Lösung von algebraischen Gleichungen und Eigenwertproblemen ("On quadratically convergent iteration methods for solving algebraic equations and eigenvalue problems") in 1954 at the Technical University of Munich.
-After teaching as a privatdozent at the Ludwig Maximilian University of Munich from 1954 to 1958, he became extraordinary professor for applied mathematics at the University of Mainz.
+After teaching as a privatdozent at the Ludwig-Maximilians-Universität München from 1954 to 1958, he became extraordinary professor for applied mathematics at the University of Mainz.
 Since 1963, he worked as a professor of mathematics and (since 1972) computer science at the Technical University of Munich.
 He retired in 1989.